F0lak/dm_open_ref/ref/client/proc/GetAPI.md

 that have a Steam app ID.

-This proc returns null any time the call or its results are invalid+ for instance, trying to query a Steam stat from a user who isn\'t logged into Steam.
+This proc returns null any time the call or its results are invalid: for instance, trying to query a Steam stat from a user who isn\'t logged into Steam.
   -----------------------------------------------------------------------------------------------------
   Key                       Return type       Description